 Amazon is changing its returns policy for marketplace merchants that don’t use its fulfillment program.
-Starting Oct.
-2, third-party sellers who opt to ship orders themselves will be subject to the same rules as items shipped by Amazon: automatically approved returns and prepaid shipping labels.
+Third-party sellers who opt to ship orders themselves will be subject to the same rules as items shipped by Amazon: automatically approved returns and prepaid shipping labels.

 That means a customer will no longer need to contact the merchant before returning an item for a refund and the seller won’t be able to talk to the buyer to see if the problem can be solved before the product is sent back.

 In addition, once a return has been received, the seller must issue a refund to the buyer within two business days—or Amazon will do so and charge the amount to the seller’s account.

 If this update affects you, don’t panic—there’s more to it than meets the eye.
 Here’s what you need to know.

 According to an email received recently by sellers who manage their own fulfillment, Amazon is rolling out this change to “reduce the effort required to manage your returns and decrease your customer Return Dissatisfaction Rate (RDR), thereby improving your ratings.”

 Left unsaid here is the underlying reason for Amazon’s update: third-party sellers accounted for more than half of items sold on Amazon in the first half of 2017.
 Not to mention, the site’s hundreds of millions of shoppers expect a consistent experience across the board, whoever they’re purchasing from.